moby/moby/docs/reference/commandline/stack_ps.md

 List the tasks in the stack

 Options:
-  -a, --all            Display all tasks
+  -f, --filter filter   Filter output based on conditions provided
-  -f, --filter value   Filter output based on conditions provided
+      --help            Print usage
       --no-resolve      Do not map IDs to Names --no-trunc        Do not truncate output
 ```

 Lists the tasks that are running as part of the specified stack.
 This